 Ingredients List

-- Sourdough Starter: Ensure that your starter is active and bubbly for the best results.
+- Sourdough Starter: Make sure your starter is active and bubbly for best results.

-- Bread Flour: Provides structure and a chewy texture to the muffins.
+- Bread Flour: Gives structure and a chewy texture to the muffins.

-- Whole Wheat Flour: Adds nuttiness and nutritional value.
+- Whole Wheat Flour: Adds a nutty flavor and some extra nutrition.

-- Honey or Sugar: Natural sweeteners that also help with fermentation.
+- Honey or Sugar: Natural sweeteners that also help fermentation.

-- Optional Add-ins: Consider herbs, cheese, or dried fruits for added flavor.
+- Optional Add-ins: Try herbs, cheese, or dried fruit to switch things up.

 Detailed Recipe Section